 Our coaches have completed a variety coaching education degrees, programs, courses and workshops, and they all hold current CPR/First Aid certification and have passed Berkeley Unified School District background checks.

-Alexis is joining BHS this year as the Novice Women's Coach.
+Alexis is continuing at BHS this year as the Novice Women's Coach.
 In her own words: In the summer going into my freshman year of high school, I began my rowing career at RowLA.
 After rowing there for four years, I moved on to Orange Coast College.
 During my last semester at OCC I trained at Southern California Scullers.
 From there, I was recruited to Sacramento State University where I received an athletic scholarship.
 I graduated with a degree in kinesiology with an emphasis on coaching and physical activity.
 I love coaching novices because it’s fun to see them go from taking their first stroke to racing.

 Chris Hoeper-Tomich rowed for four years at Berkeley High (class of 2008) and continued his education with a degree from UC Santa Cruz.
 Chris maintained close ties with the Berkeley High Crew during his years in college and from 2010-2013 he coached at a variety of summer camps, including Lake Merritt Summer Youth Rowing.
 Chris has been leading the Men’s Novice team since the 2012-2013 season.
 He particularly enjoys seeing his crews increase their skills and competitive drive over the course of a season.

+Marie Jones is continuing this year as Head Coach and Varsity Women's coach.
 Marie (Frank) Jones rowed four years at Berkeley High (class of 1997), serving as co-captain her senior year.
 She went on to row at Georgetown University, where she studied Psychology with a minor in History.
 During her senior year, she again served as co-captain of Georgetown Women’s Rowing and as president of the Georgetown Rowing Association.

 After graduating, Marie returned to Berkeley High Crew where she coached the women for three seasons as both an assistant and head novice coach.
 She returned to the East Coast to pursue her Masters degree at Boston University, where she studied Mental Health and Behavioral Medicine with a specialization in Sports Psychology.
 While at BU, Marie was the Sports Psychology Intern for BU Women’s Crew.